rienkdekok/dsv1source/docs/doc1.md

 slug: /
 ---

-You can write content using [GitHub-flavored Markdown syntax](https://github.github.com/gfm/).
+Yes, you can write content using [GitHub-flavored Markdown syntax](https://github.github.com/gfm/).

 ## Markdown Syntax -- updated should reflect